EVERFI Ignition Digital Wellness and Safety Answers

 A book, article, person, or other resource consulted for information.

 Ignition’s digital literacy curriculum equips students with the knowledge and tools to make responsible decisions online.
-With six comprehensive lessons, they will be able to evaluate content for accuracy, perspective, motive, as well as recognize the benefits of participating in virtual communities.
+With six comprehensive lessons, they will be able to evaluate content for accuracy, perspective, motive, and recognize the benefits of participating in virtual communities.

 This program is designed to help them successfully navigate their digital lives without compromising privacy or safety.